URL Encoder & Decoder Guide: Percent-Encoding Explained

 const url = `https://example.com/search?q=hello%20world`;

-// In a form body: + is conventional (and what browsers send)
+// In a form body: + is conventional

 // application/x-www-form-urlencoded: q=hello+world

-Encoding for Different URL Positions
+Encoding for Different URL Parts

-| URL part | What to encode | Function |
+| URL part | What to encode | JavaScript function |

 |---|---|---|

-| Full URL | Minimal (just spaces and illegal chars) | encodeURI() |
+| Full URL | Minimal (just illegal chars) | encodeURI() |

-| Query parameter value | Everything reserved | encodeURIComponent() |
+| Query parameter value | All reserved chars | encodeURIComponent() |

-| Path segment | Everything except / separators |
+| Path segment | Reserved chars except / |

-Custom or libraries |
+Custom or library |

 Fragment (#...) |